Orin-beep/HOTSPOT/README.md

 * [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
 * [HMMER](http://hmmer.org/)
 * [treelib](https://pypi.org/project/treelib/)

 If you want to use the gpu to accelerate the program:
 * cuda
 * Pytorch-gpu
 * For cpu version pytorch: ```conda install pytorch torchvision torchaudio cpuonly -c pytorch```
+* For gpu version pytorch: Search [pytorch](https://pytorch.org/) to find the correct cuda version according to your computer

 # Prepare the database